This is an eggless, soft, moist classic banana bread recipe. The USP of this banana bread recipe is it has zero butter. Be sure to watch the video!

 - Whisk until just mixed to a smooth and creamy consistency, approximately for 5 minutes.
-You can also use a hand blender to ease the process of mixing.
+You can also use a hand blender or a smoothie mixer to ease the process of mixing.

-- Add the flour mixture in batches into the liquid ingredients, gently folding the batter with a spatula, till all the flour is incorporated into the cake batter and no streaks of flour remain.
+- Pour the liquid ingredients over the flour mix.
+Gently folding the batter with a spatula, till all the flour is incorporated into the cake batter and no streaks of flour remain.

-- Bake for 40 minutes or until the cake is golden brown, well risen and a toothpick inserted in the centre comes out clean.
+- Bake for 40 minutes or until the bread is golden brown, well risen and a toothpick inserted in the centre comes out clean.

-- Allow the cake to cool in the tin for 5 minutes.
-Then transfer to a wire rack.
+- Allow the bread to cool in the tin for 10 – 15 minutes.
+Then transfer to a wire rack to cool down completely.